gasperdesign/gasperdesign/README.md

 - 👯 I’m Alex, also known as Gasper (that's my superhero name🦸).
 I am an UI/UX Designer with a passion for coding, bringing the design to reality.🔥
 - 👀 I’m interested in 3D Design, AR/VR and of course with a big passion for games.
-- 🌱 I’m currently learning Javascript and also ready to taste the power of Swift ( Apple products made me do it) `
+- 🌱 I’m currently learning Javascript and also ready to taste the power of Swift ( Apple products make me do it) `
 - 😄 I’m looking to collaborate on UI/UX projects
 - ⚡ You can reach me at @gasperdesign
 <!---